RickBr0wn/use-local-storage/BLOGPOST.md

 	// ...
 The rest of useLocalState function

 So let us discuss the `try` block.
-I used the `window.localStorage.getItem()` function to retrieve any existing local storage values (it might not be the first time a consumer has used this hook).
+I used the `window.localStorage.getItem()` function to retrieve any existing local storage value (it might not be the first time a consumer has used this hook).

 Using a `ternary operator` we will then check `item`.
 If it is `true` (there IS a value currently in local storage), will we use the `JSON.parse()` method to parse the value, and use it as the initial value.
 If `item` is false, we will just use the initial value.